dafny-lang/rfcs/0012-unicode-strings.md

 works very well for a verification-focussed language like Dafny, since sequences are already a deep built-in concept in the language semantics.

-This new type could alternatively be introduced with a different name, while keeping the alias of `string` for `seq<char>`.
+This new type could alternatively be introduced with a different name, such as `unicode` as in Python 2, while keeping the alias of `string` for `seq<char>`.
 This would only increase the confusion and cognitive burden for Dafny users in the future, though.
-It may be a good idea, however, for a shared Dafny source library to define a `EncodedString` wrapper around encoded bytes that includes a ghost `string` value defining the actual abstract string encoded.
-This could make the [existing implementations of UTF-8 and UTF-16 encodings](https://github.com/dafny-lang/libraries/tree/master/src/Unicode) more efficient and pleasant to use.

 ## Add a new, distinct `rune` type